nemopotatoes/Lion-City-Soundscapes-Visualisation/README.md

 #### Step 1: Setting up and activating the Virtual Environment

 Python virtual environments help to create an isolated environment for development, where you can install dependencies, and other required third-party packages.
-Once the Python virtual environment `venv` has been installed, create a new virtual environment called `env` with the following command line in your terminal:
+Once Python has been installed, create a new Python virtual environment called `env` with the following command line in your terminal:

 ```sh
 python -m venv env